3. Airline Requirements concerning

 minimum, as such a manoeuvre is a safety issue and very costly for the airline.

-• One has to show consideration towards the cabin crew, who cannot be expected to extend a higher
+• One has to show consideration towards the cabin crew, who cannot be expected to extend a

-dealing with ordinary passengers.
+than when dealing with ordinary passengers.

-• The repatriation of the patient should not cause any disturbance to the other passengers in the form
+• The repatriation of the patient should not cause any disturbance to the other passengers in the

-of foul odour, unnecessary disturbances, discomfort, or planned treatment during flight.
+form of foul odour, unnecessary disturbances, discomfort, or planned treatment during flight.

 • The patient should be able to comply with current safety regulations.
-For example, if travelling in a
+For example, if travelling

-seat belt fastened during take-off and landing.
+with the seat belt fastened during take-off and landing.

 If in doubt, it is recommended that the treating physician or the consulting physician contact the airline’s medical office and present the case.
 The consequences of inaccuracies or discrepancies between the patient’s described and actual condition gives the captain the right to refuse the patient permission to board if it is considered a matter of flight safety.